-Included in November 30, 2016 prepaid expenses is an advance rent reimbursement of \$4,412 (2015: \$2,250) to a company with a common director.
+Included in November 30, 2017 prepaid expenses are rent and expense reimbursements of \$9,822 (2016: \$4,412) to companies with common directors.

 Due to related parties, representing amounts due to companies controlled by the directors and officers of the Company for unpaid fees and reimbursement of expenses are non-interest bearing, unsecured and are due on demand.